Non-perturbative Origin of the Electroweak Scale: RGE in Strongly-coupled Dark Gauge Theories via Dyson-Schwinger: Conclusions and Discussions

 \section{Conclusions and Discussions}

 In this paper, we have investigated a generic Higgs field coupled to SU(N) gauge fields and then dynamically receiving a vacuum expectation value (vev) due to the condensation of the gauge fields below the confinement scale of the strongly coupled SU(N) dark sector.
 Following a novel technique developed by \textit{Bender et al.}, we were able to compute this vev analytically as shown in Eqn.~(\ref{eqn:condensate-2}).
 We also computed the exact RGE of the scalar-gauge dynamics and found the $\beta$-function of theory (Eqn.~(\ref{eqn:running})).
 Such gauge field condensation and confining dynamics lead to an effective scalar potential of the Higgs field that mimics the standard Higgs potential with the negative mass squared term.
-We have found the full glueball spectrum of the theory in Eqn.~(\ref{glueball_spectrum}).
-We have shown that the potential arising from the coupling with the gauge fields exhibits proper minima that can give rise to electroweak scale breaking (see Fig.~\ref{fig:pote}) while the glueball spectrum can be dampened out depending on the position of the vev of the Higgs field (see Fig.~\ref{fig:spec}).
+We have found the full mass spectrum of the theory in Eqn.~(\ref{glueball_spectrum}).
+We have shown that the potential arising from the coupling with the gauge fields exhibits proper minima that can give rise to electroweak scale breaking (see Fig.~\ref{fig:pote}) while the mass spectrum can be dampened out depending on the position of the vev of the Higgs field (see Fig.~\ref{fig:spec}).

-Such dynamically generated scales due to condensation of gauge fields, with novel mass spectrum of the theory (excited states) and the RGE, our results are applicable for any BSM model-building.
-For example, one may envisage SM $\times$ SU(2)$_{D}$ model, where the Higgs vev which breaks the SU(2)$_{D}$ may have its origin due to strongly coupled gauge sector and the symmetry breaking scale can be very high in general and involve very interesting dark matter physics \cite{Holthausen:2009uc,Hambye:2013dgv,Antipin:2014qva}.
+Such dynamically generated scales due to condensation of gauge fields, with novel mass spectrum of the theory (excited states) and the RGE could help to envisage a SM $\times$ SU(2)$_{D}$ model, where the Higgs vev which breaks the SU(2)$_{D}$ may have its origin due to strongly coupled gauge sector and the symmetry breaking scale can be very high in general and involve very interesting dark matter physics \cite{Holthausen:2009uc,Hambye:2013dgv,Antipin:2014qva}.

 Finally, we envisage that no scales are special in nature including the EW scale or the Planck scale and entertain the possibility of some dynamical explanation for the generation of scales in nature.
 So starting from classically scale-invariant theories and scale generation via non-perturbative phase transition (just like QCD) provides an interesting avenue to understand why different interactions (for example, gravity and EW) behave differently.
 Such a study involving detailed generation of Planck and EW scales will require deeper investigation and is beyond the scope of the present paper, so we leave it for future studies.